jwg4/notes_on_databases/examples/redis.md

 ## Threading
 Redis is single-threaded.
 How do waits for IO work?
 Pre-emption seems like it would break the Redis data model, or perhaps it's not the case because data processing always takes place without blocking.

+## Saving to disk
+BGSAVE is a command which forks the process.
+The new process writes everything in its memory to disk.
+SAVE pauses everything while it write to disk.